Cartography-jpl/pynitf/README.md

 An alternative is to generate data on demand.
 Rather than writing to a NITF file, we register various call back functions to generate the data when we are ready for it.
 These callbacks then get called as we write out the file.

+See the class NitfImageWriteDataOnDemand, and derived classes for an example of supplying the data on demand.

+In addition, it can be useful to create TRE metadata and/or make other changes when a NITF element is getting written out or read in.
+We supply a list of "hooks" to be be run, providing a higher level interface.
+See for example geocal_nitf_rsm.py in GeoCal for an example of supplying a "rsm" object tied to the multiple RSM TREs.

+The hooks are there as a convenience, there is also nothing wrong with directly creating TREs and adding to the various segments directly.